yamiou/astra/docs/index.rst

    astra::Astra::terminate();

 First, take note where we create our ``StreamSet`` object on line 1.
-Without any additional configuration, it will default to addressing the Astra streamSet.
+Without any additional configuration, it will default to addressing the Astra sensor.
 In the lines below, you can see that, regardless of the stream type, the same API calls are made to interact with each stream.

 If you're an advanced 3D sensor developer and worried that this SDK is designed for simple applications only, rest assured that the |sdkname| SDK also handles less-common cases, often simply by passing different parameters to object constructors.
 In short, no matter how complicated your application might be, the |sdkname| SDK can handle it.